|Nutrition Facts (per serving)|

 Bake for 10 minutes.
 Turn bread over and continue baking until just golden brown, about 5 to 8 minutes longer.

-Transfer the cooked French toast to serving platter or individual plates.
+Transfer the cooked French toast to a serving platter or individual plates.

 If desired, sprinkle with confectioners' sugar.